mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/busqueda/index.md

 ![Domain homepage Wappalyzer extension](domain-homepage-wappalyzer.png)

-This reveals that this website is using Flask.
+This reveals that this web page is using Flask.

 If we check the HTTP headers of the response, we also find a `Server` header indicating that the server is using the Werkzeug library `2.1.2` for Python